-This filament is so widely used because of its adaptability for a wide range of applications, and it comes in an equally diverse range of composites, shades, and styles.
+PLA is so widely used because of its adaptability for a wide range of applications, and for the fact that it comes in an equally diverse range of composites, shades, and styles.
 In this article, we’ll dive into the specifics of this 3D printing material, including its benefits and main uses.

 PLA filament stands for polylactic acid.
 It is typically opaque and has a glossy finish.
-This filament is so popular because it is able to print complex features, easy to print with a standard configuration, and its lower price point makes it more accessible.
-This is a great material to start with if you are a beginner.
+This filament is so popular because it is able to print complex features, easy to print with a standard configuration, and its lower price point makes it more accessible, meaning it’s a great material to start with if you are a beginner.

 PLA filament requires proper care and maintenance because it can be a bit delicate.
 PLA absorbs water easily, which means that over time it can become brittle if it is stored in a humid environment.
 It can also easily melt if too much heat is applied to it.